philjestin/react-starter-app-barebones/README.md

-# React Start App Barebones Edition
+# React Starter App Barebones Edition
 Just a repo of the kind of stuff I want when starting a react app.

 ## Getting Started